 Immigration law includes fighting on the behalf of citizens, residents, non-immigrants and undocumented individuals in the United States as well as those who are interested in a visa or green card to enter from a foreign nation.

-Immigration Visas in Ashburn, VA
+Immigration Visas Offered In Ashburn, VA

 Immigration visas in Ashburn, VA allow for the lawful entry and the ability to live legally in the United States for a temporary or indefinite period of time.

 The following is a review of Ashburn, VA employment visas, including all A visa types, EB visas and more.
 When starting your visa process, working with an Ashburn, VA immigration attorney can lead to an easier visa process.
 An attorney will make sure you’re informed and following the detailed process.

 When seeking a visa to enter the United States, immigrants who hold diplomatic status or fall into government official categories can apply for A visas.
 These visas fall within three tiers depending on diplomatic or government official status, and aid immigrants in entering the United States.
 The three tiers are as follows:

 Diplomatic officials who must enter the United States for official government business are eligible for an A-1 visa.
 This includes consular officials, diplomatic representatives and public ministers associated with a government body.

 Any foreign government-official that is not eligible for an A-1 visa may apply for an A-2 visa, such as military members and foreign officials traveling to the U.S. for work-related reasons.